joy-of-react/project-blog/README.md

 ## Troubleshooting

-- When you run a dev server, you may notice a warning: **You have enabled experimental feature (outputFileTracingIncludes)**.
+- When you run a dev server, you may notice a warning: _You have enabled experimental feature (outputFileTracingIncludes)_.
 This warning can safely be ignored. `outputFileTracingIncludes` is a configuration option required to make sure that our MDX files are included when deploying our application to Vercel.
+  - If you're curious about this, you can learn more [in Module 6 of the course](https://courses.joshwcomeau.com/joy-of-react/06-full-stack-react/07.01-rendering-strategies-exercises#failed-vercel-deploys)

 - If the dev server seems to be stuck on a stale error, and restarting the dev server doesn't help, you can clear Next's cache by deleting the `.next/cache` subdirectory.
 Don't worry about losing anything important: everything inside the `.next` directory is derived from the rest of the codebase.